DerekSelander/dsdump/docs/index.md

 The `xxd` command will dump the raw data of an executable to `stdout`.
 The `-g 4` says to group all the values into 4 bytes, which is perfect since each member in the `mach_header_64` struct is a 4 byte value.
 The `-e` option says to format the output in little-endian byte order (i.e. anything after a mac PowerPC).

 >**Note:** Now's as good as time as any to mention type sizes in a programming language.
 An `int` in C on a 64 bit system will (*typically*) take up 32 bits or 4 bytes of storage.
 An `Int` in Swift will take up 64 bits or 8 bytes of storage.
 A pointer *to any type of a value* will take up the full 64 bits in size in both languages.
 In `Swift`, you can use the `MemoryLayout` type to verify size.
 In the C language family, use the `sizeof` function to determine the size of a type.
-Check out [this link](https://swiftunboxed.com/internals/size-stride-alignment/) for a good writeup that dives further in to this.
+Check out [this Swift link](https://swiftunboxed.com/internals/size-stride-alignment/) or [this generic languages link](https://gankra.github.io/blah/rust-layouts-and-abis/#alignment) for a good writeup that dives further in to this.

 After executing the above Terminal command, this produces the following output on my machine: